Doctor of Philosophy in Educational Leadership and Policy Studies

 ELPS 998 | Seminar in: _____ (ELPS Doctoral Proseminar) | 3 |

-- 12 hours must be in ELPS.
-These are in addition to the courses in the departmental core.
-Typically, no more than two of the program courses may be taken as independent studies.
-More than two independent studies requires justification by student and advisor.
+1 - 12 hours must be in ELPS, 9 hours outside of he ELPS department and once research course taken beyond fulfillment of the 12 credit hr. research skills requirement.
+Students will consult with their faculty advisor on these courses.
+Typically, no more than two of the program courses may be taken as independent study.
+More than two independent study courses requires justification by student and advisor.

 A College Teaching Experience is no longer required but is highly recommended for students who are not GTAs but who are interested in pursuing a faculty position.